Spectral radii for subsets of Hilbert $C^*$-modules and spectral properties of positive maps: Introduction

 Taking a cue from this, the notion of {\em joint spectral radius\/} for collections of unital normed algebra elements was first introduced by Rota and Strang \cite{RotGC:StrG60}.
 For any bounded subset $S$ of $\mathcal{A}$, they define the joint spectral radius of $S$ by They characterize this quantity as follows.
 Let $\mathfrak{N}_{\mathcal{A}}$ be the family of all norms on $\mathcal{A}$, which are equivalent to the original norm and under which $\mathcal{A}$ is a normed algebra.
 With this notation (\cite[Proposition 1]{RotGC:StrG60}):

 The problem of understanding the convergence behaviour of products of matrices appears in various mathematical projects.
 It is only natural that the notion of joint spectral radius plays a crucial role in such situations.
 Research advancements in the last few decades have led to further exploration of the concept of joint spectral radius, and the literature is vast.
 We cite investigations by Daubechies and Lagarias \cite{DauI:LagJC92}, Berger and Wang \cite{BerMA:WanY92} and Elsner \cite{ElsL92}.
-Computational challenges in computing the joint spectral radius spurred the development of efficient approximation methods.
+Computational challenges in determining the joint spectral radius spurred the development of efficient approximation methods.
 See, for instance, Parrilo and Jadbabaie \cite{ParPA:JadA08}, and Blondel and Nesterov \cite{BloVD:NesY05}.
-Recently, Pascoe (\cite{PasJE19}, \cite{PasJE21}) examined a special approximation procedure for the joint spectral radius by introducing a notion of {\em outer spectral radius\/} for $p$-tuple $(A_1, A_2, \ldots , A_p)$ of $m\times m$ matrices via the formula where $A\otimes B$ denotes the usual Kronecker product of two matrices and $\overline{A}$ denotes the complex conjugate of $A$.
+Recently, Pascoe (\cite{PasJE19}, \cite{PasJE21}) examined a special approximation procedure for the joint spectral radius by introducing a notion of {\em outer spectral radius\/} for $p$-tuple $(A_1, A_2, \ldots , A_p)$ of $m\times m$ matrices via the formula where $A\otimes B$ denotes the usual Kronecker product of two matrices and $\overline{A}$ denotes the complex conjugate of $A$. {Various generalizations of the joint spectral radius have been proposed recently.
+For instance, Shalit and Shamovich \cite{ShaOM:ShaE25} define a spectral radius for matrices over operator spaces to study simultaneous similarities, whereas our approach is based on completely positive maps and GNS-bimodules.}

 Pascoe's notion of the outer spectral radius unveils connections to completely positive (CP) maps, offering insights into the quantum dynamics on $M_m$.
 The author did notice this connection.
-However, all his computations are mostly based on the formula \ref{Pascoe's formula}.
+However, all his computations are mostly based on the formula \ref{pascoes_formula}.
 This amounts to taking a matrix representation of the completely positive map and using vectorization and other similar methods that use coordinates.
 This restricts the applicability of the theory to completely positive maps on finite dimensions.
 In this article, we consider positive maps and completely positive maps on general $C^*$-algebras.
 This necessitates a more abstract approach.
-In particular, we are led to defining a joint spectral radius for subsets of Hilbert $C^*$-modules and an outer spectral radius for sequences of elements from Hilbert $C^*$-modules.
+In particular, we are led to defining a joint spectral radius for subsets of Hilbert $C^*$-bimodules and an outer spectral radius for sequences of elements from Hilbert $C^*$-bimodules.